Executive Vice President & Provost

 Previously, she served as the Provost and Vice President for Academic Affairs since June 24, 2013, and as ISU’s Associate Vice President for Academic Affairs for three years before that.

-The EVPP has oversight over units that directly impact instructional, academic and research programs.
+The EVPP has oversight of units that directly impact instructional, academic and research programs.
 This includes the following administrative units:

 - outreach campuses/centers